SkyWalker541/Retroid-Pocket-Classic-Overlays/README.md

 ***MAKE SURE TO TURN OFF THE FOLLOWING IN THE "On-Screen Overlay" MENU.***

-- "Hide Overlay When Controller Is Connected" Set this to OFF.
 - "Auto-Scale Overlay" Set this to OFF.
 - I also recommend messing with the overlay Opacity.
 See how you like it.